open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Meters are identified by all of these parameters.

 The implementation MUST return different `Meter` instances when called repeatedly with different values of parameters.
-Note that always returning a new tracer instance is a valid implementation.
+Note that always returning a new `Meter` instance is a valid implementation.
 The only exception to this rule is no-op `Meter`: the implementation MAY return the same instance regardless of parameter values.